What Do Earwigs Look Like?

 Are Earwigs Dangerous?

 While earwigs do have pincers, they are not strong enough to penetrate human skin.
 Also, this pest doesn’t cause damage to buildings or other structures, but they are an unsightly nuisance in the home.
 Outdoors, the pests are quite destructive to plants and flowers.
 Severe infestations can destroy entire gardens.
+But the answer to do earwigs bite is happily no. There is a superstition that earwigs burrow into the ears of people while they sleep.
+This is a myth and without any scientific basis.
+So the answer to do earwigs go in your ear is also no. Thank goodness.

 Apartment complexes and condos located near parks and forests may experience earwig problems, leading to upset tenants and poor reviews.
 Similarly, restaurants, retail chains, and food storage facilities can lose revenue if the insects contaminate stored goods and other products.